OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 ## Address

 [Avenue des Arts, 8](https://www.google.be/maps/place/Kunstlaan+8,+1210+Sint-Joost-ten-Node/@50.8493378,4.3424626,14.25z/data=!4m5!3m4!1s0x47c3c37d43cc0845:0x5bb9d80283d77220!8m2!3d50.8481962!4d4.3698149)

 1210 Saint-Josse-ten-Noode

 Bruxelles

 ## Hotels in the area

-The premises are located at the heart of the European neighbourhood of the Brussels region.OpendreamKit's coordinator advises redirects to this [list of hotels](http://ec.europa.eu/research/participants/data/support/expert/hotel-list_en.pdf) with which the European Commission has negotiated prices.
+The premises are located at the heart of the European neighbourhood of the Brussels region.
+OpendreamKit's coordinator redirects to this [list of hotels](http://ec.europa.eu/research/participants/data/support/expert/hotel-list_en.pdf) with which the European Commission has negotiated prices.

 Is particularly advised the Best Western hotel (pages 8 and 9).
 Please each participant book separately their hotel rooms